 Provider-Specific Registration Procedures

-STC Registration Process STC offers the most comprehensive iqama registration services, with dedicated resident customer centers and streamlined procedures for new registrations.
-The process typically includes immediate plan activation, number selection, and optional service additions including internet packages and international calling features.
+STC Registration Process: STC provides the most complete iqama registration services.
+It offers dedicated resident centers and smooth, efficient registration for new users.
+The process usually includes instant plan activation and number selection.
+Users have the ability to add internet packages or international calling options.

-STC's iqama registration includes complimentary services such as number transfer assistance, family plan setup, and initial service orientation.
+The iqama registration includes complimentary services such as number transfer assistance, family plan setup and initial service orientation.
 The provider's extensive retail network ensures registration availability across all major cities and most suburban areas.

 The registration process includes immediate access to Mobily's Wi-Fi network across thousands of locations, providing connectivity while your primary service activates.
 Business hour registration typically completes within 30 minutes including plan selection and service activation.

-Zain Registration Features Zain provides personalized registration assistance with dedicated representatives helping navigate plan options and feature selection.
-The provider's smaller customer base enables more individualized attention during the registration process.
+Zain Registration Features: Zain provides personalized registration assistance with dedicated representatives helping navigate plan options and feature selection.

 Registration includes immediate access to Zain's customer app and online account management tools, with representatives providing guidance on service management and bill payment options.